luphord/awesome-stars/README.md

 ## Python

+- [graphtage](https://github.com/trailofbits/graphtage) - A semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV.
-- [msgspec](https://github.com/jcrist/msgspec) - A fast and friendly MessagePack implementation for Python / msgpack.org[Python]
+- [msgspec](https://github.com/jcrist/msgspec) - A fast and friendly MessagePack implementation for Python
 - [CompreFace](https://github.com/exadel-inc/CompreFace) - Free and open-source face recognition system from Exadel
 - [SamplerBox](https://github.com/josephernest/SamplerBox) - SamplerBox is a sampler based on RaspberryPi.
 - [micropython-midi](https://github.com/cjbarnes18/micropython-midi) - A midi implementation example for micropython.